vardhan-cr/mojo/README.md

 $ ninja -C out/Debug -j 10
 ```

-(If you are a Googler, see the section at the end of this document for faster
-builds.)

-You can also use the mojob.py script for building.
+You can also use the `mojob.py` script for building.
 This script automatically
-calls ninja and sets -j to an appropriate value based on whether Goma is
+calls ninja and sets -j to an appropriate value based on whether Goma (see the
-present.
-You cannot specify a target name with this script.
+section on Goma below) is present.
+You cannot specify a target name with this
+script.

 ```
 mojo/tools/mojob.py gn
 mojo/tools/mojob.py build